City of Lincoln and Lancaster County Coronavirus (COVID-19) Mitigation and Response

 - Work from home if possible

-- Individual outdoor activities such as walking, biking, etc. are acceptable
+- Individual outdoor activities such as walking, biking, etc. are preferred

 - Smallest number of contacts feasible

 - Small gatherings and events only with modifications (i.e. physical distancing, face masks, etc.)

 - Follow CDC Travel Guidelines